Israel’s Return to the Promised Land

-The Bible clearly shows that the modern state of Israel and the biblical Israel are two distinct realities.
+The Bible clearly shows that the modern state of Israel is different than biblical one.
+They are two distinct realities.
 Zionism emerged in the 1890s in Europe as a mostly secular Jewish movement working to create a safe homeland and to fulfill the dream of bringing back the Jews to the land of their birth.

-The Israelites’ claim to the land was conditional on obedience, and if they were deported from the land in the first century because of their disobedience, how can the Zionists claim today that they have a legal right to the land when they have crucified Jesus and openly insist on the rejection of the Messiah?
-Therefore, the claim that the founding of the State of Israel in 1948, the capture of Jerusalem in 1967, and their return to the land was orchestrated by God, has no Biblical foundation.
+The Jewish claim to the land was conditional on their obedience.
+And if they were deported from the land in the first century because of their disobedience, how can the Zionists claim today that they have a legal right to the land when they have crucified Christ and openly insist on rejecting Him as the Messiah?
+Therefore, the claim that the founding of the State of Israel in 1948, the capture of Jerusalem in 1967, and their possession of the land was orchestrated by God, has no Biblical foundation.

 For this reason, many Christians today reject the theology that it was God’s hand that brought the Jewish people back to Palestine while they are still in unbelief, since that was why they were expelled out of it in the first place.
-Further, the methods that Israel has used to occupy the land and dominate the Palestinians do not match the character of a God‐fearing nation.
+Further, the methods that nation has used to occupy the land and dominate the Palestinians do not match the character of a God‐fearing people.

 In His service,